-Respect for and compliance with the law takes the highest priority for the Danske Bank Group.
+Respect for and compliance with the law takes the highest priority for Danske Bank Group.
 By complying with the various legal and regulatory frameworks that apply to the Group in the jurisdictions where it operates, the Group can protect its integrity and reputation.
-It is therefore very important that every employee understands and complies with the Code of Conduct.
+It is therefore very important that every employee (incl.
+Board of Directors and Executive Board) understands and complies with the Code of Conduct.

 Purpose of the Code of Conduct